AlfonsoGordonCC/VirtualReality/README.md

 For more details look at the [PaperMultijugador.pdf](./PaperMultijugador.pdf) file.

 # DISCLAIMER
 As the project is not originally mine, this branch will only include my code, but NOT the full project.
 For downloading the final project you can scan the QR code at the end of the file.
 Take into account that you will be required to ask for access.
+Unity Version: 2019.3.2f1 LTS